UPDATE 7: Insulation & Sheetrock

 Visually, sheetrock installation is a big step towards making the remodeled zone look like an actual home again, as it encloses the previously open wall and ceiling cavities, no longer exposing framing, rough-ins, and insulation.

-*Construction History 101: Sheetrock became the prominent interior sheathing material in the 50’s, replacing plaster walls with this much less expensive paper and gypsum panel alternative.
+*Construction History 101: Sheetrock became the prominent interior sheathing material in the 50s, replacing plaster walls with this much less expensive paper and gypsum panel alternative.

 A Quick Guide to Sheetrock Install

-Sheetrock is installed over the course of several days, and depending on the size of the project can take much longer.
-Here are the key steps to completing sheetrock install:
+Sheetrock is installed over the course of several days, and depending on the size of the project, can take much longer.

-- Several of our crew start by lifting and hanging the sheetrock, fastening it to framing with drywall screws.
+1. Several of our crew start by lifting and hanging the sheetrock, fastening it to framing with drywall screws.
 Our installers score and then cut the sheetrock at the edges of openings, where we have windows and doors, and anywhere where fixtures, switches, and outlets are located.

-- When all the new walls are covered, the Mudder arrives to tape joints, fill screw holes, and join the pieces of drywall with drywall compound, which must be left to dry and then be sanded to a smooth surface.
+2. When all the new walls are covered, the Mudder arrives to tape joints, fill screw holes, and join the pieces of drywall with drywall compound, which must be left to dry and then be sanded to a smooth surface.

-- We assessed any imperfections and repeated step 2 as needed for a perfectly smooth and clean finish.
+3. We assessed any imperfections and repeated step 2 as needed for a perfectly smooth and clean finish.

-From New Sheetrock to Priceless Artwork
+New Sheetrock & Priceless Artwork

 Other than providing the finished interior substrate of the home, the sheetrock in this kitchen became the recipient of priceless art made by one of our client’s children.
 The White Crane crew was excited to see an original masterpiece when they finished up the drywall and prepped the walls for priming.
-As much as our homeowners will want to see these walls painted, we’ll have to say goodbye to the cheerful little landscape drawn in black sharpie along the kitchen walls.
+As much as our homeowners will want to see these walls painted, we’ll have to say goodbye to the cheerful little landscape drawn in black Sharpie along the kitchen walls.